 Blepharoplasty is a surgical procedure that removes extra skin, muscle, and fat from over the eyes, so the eyes are wider and look more alert.

 To decide if an upper eyelid lift is right for you, below is essential information: whether you can be wide awake during blepharoplasty.
+We specialize in Blepharoplasty in Houston.

 Patients often consider an eyelid lift if sagging eyelid skin prevents their eyes from fully opening.
 Removing extra skin and other tissue from the upper lids can help you look younger and more alert.